dactylographsy/grunt-dactylographsy/README.md

 - 1.6.1 Fix assets being deduped by filename, extension and their path
 - 1.7.0 Stable release
 - 1.8.0 Add 'cacheManifests' option to indicate if manifests shall be cached or not
+- 1.9.0 Add configurable logging (not removing console-statements with minifiction)

 ## Feature Ideas